IPv6-mPvD/pvdd/tests/bound-socks/README.md

 If no option is specified, act as a server waiting for connection and displaying peer's address.
 Note that the server always listens for TCP and UDP connections

+'Connected UDP' means that the client is calling 'connect()' on the socket and 'send()' instead of 'sendto()' to send the data to the server

 Example :
 ./pvd-test-saddr -u -r ::1 -p pvd1.my.org -p pvd2.my.org -p none -c 10 -i 1200